It was the worst of times and it was the worst of times for many American workers this past year.

-The future doesn’t look good for this sector, either.
-First-line supervisors and managers in production are among BLS projections for the 30 occupations with the largest forecasted employment declines through 2018, with a 5.2 percent drop predicted through 2018.
-For assembly workers, a2 percent dip is projected.
+The future doesn’t look good for this sector.
+First-line supervisors and managers in production are among BLS projections for the 30 occupations with the largest forecasted employment declines through 2018, with a 5.2 percent drop predicted.
+For assembly workers, a 2 percent dip is projected.

 With all the press that hero pilots got in 2009, the bad news about the profession at large was lost in the shuffle.

 Jobs for pilots and flight engineers plummeted by 30.4 percent by the third quarter of 2009 to 96,000 from 138,000 jobs in 2008, according to the BLS.